zopefoundation/zc.zk/src/zc/zk/README.txt

        Normally, when exporting the root node, ``/``, the root isn't included, but it is included if a name is given.

-``get_children(path)``
-   Get a list of the names of the children the node at the given path.

-   This is more efficient than ``children`` when all you need is to read the list once, as it doesn't create a `zc.zk.Children`_ object.

-``get_properties(path)``
-   Get the raw properties for the node at the given path as a dictionary.

-   This method is mainly for internal use.
-Because it doesn't resolve property links, it's of dubious use for applications.

-   (It's only included in the documentation because it was included
-    before with a suggestion that it was more efficient than ``properties``, which it is if you just want raw data.)

 ``import_tree(text[, path='/'[, trim[, acl[, dry_run]]]])``
     Create tree nodes by importing a textual tree representation.